robomq/robomq.io/docs/STOMP.md

 ```php
 $client->send($destination, $message, array("content-type" => "text/plain"));
 ```
-At last, producer will disconnect with the [robomq.io](http://www.robomq.io) broker.
+At last, producer will disconnect with the <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
 This library contains disconnect function in client class's destructor.

 ```php
 unset($client);
 ```

 ### Consumer
-The first step is the same as producer, consumer needs to connect to [robomq.io](http://www.robomq.io) broker.
+The first step is the same as producer, consumer needs to connect to <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.

 Next step is to subscribe a destination, so that consumer knows where to listen to.
 Once it receives a message from the destination, it will print the message body.
 If you set `"ack"=>"auto"`, you don't need `$client->ack($frame);`.